michael-williamson/Giphy_Demo/README.md

    "
 5. Very Important!!
 Now add "keys.tsx" in the .gitignore file to prevent any Keys being pushed to a public repository.

-6. After configuring an emulator to run React Native, type either npx react-native run-android || npx react-native run-ios
+6. After configuring an emulator to run React Native, type either npx react-native run-android